Lightning-Flow-Scanner/.github/profile/README.md

 ## 🚀 Join our Collective Pursuit of Salesforce Flow Excellence!

   **_Take your Salesforce Flows to the next level and join us in our commitment to promoting Best Practices.
-By getting involved, you'll help improve Flows and boost confidence among Flow Builders.
+By getting involved and lending us your star, you'll help improve Flows and boost confidence among Flow Builders.
 Let's work together to achieve excellence!_**

 ### 🔧 We Offer: